How to Get Through Your Domestic Violence Case

 The vast majority of domestic violence defendants are first time offenders who have never been arrested before and are facing their first blush with the criminal justice system.
 Although it may seem very confusing, frustrating and stressful to go through the process most cases end with a dismissal of all charges.
 When you are in the midst of the process it may seem like it is taking forever and many clients report that they are feeling very stressed out about the experience.
 However, in most cases the end result is going to be a positive one and you will be left with no criminal record and your charges will be dropped.
 The most important thing that you can do when you are facing a domestic violence arrest is contact a Stamford domestic violence attorney as soon as possible so you can get working on an effective defense strategy from day one and make the process as quick as possible.Let Us Represent You in Your Domestic Violence Arrest!

 We always provide every client with a free initial consultation.
-We have 25 years of criminal law experience throughout the State of Connecticut.
+We have more than 30 years of criminal law experience throughout the State of Connecticut.
 We will review your goals of the representation which are usually a dismissal or a reduction of the charges and any special concerns that you may have.
 In some cases working with an experienced Stamford domestic violence defense attorney can make the difference in having your case dismissed or reduced down to a lesser charge.

 If you have been arrested for a domestic violence charge in Stamford, Norwalk, Darien, Bridgeport, New Canaan, Greenwich, Cos Cob, Fairfield, Weston ,Westport, Wilton, and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
 We work on a flat fee basis and our rates are reasonable.
 We offer payments plans as needed.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
 Or you can contact us online for a prompt response.